parmstro/ACMExport/README.md

 You all know how to use ansible-vault encrypt/decrypt and know how to call you playbook and specify your secret files when running the above playbooks.
 You could also configure this project in AAP as well... getting very circular though...

-Also, in the all.yml change the variable below to reflect your cloned ACM repo
+Also, in the all.yml change the variable below to reflect your forked AutomatingContentManagement repo
 ```
 acm_project_url:
 ```